pytobot/gitbook/hardware/circuit-board/README.md

 The first prototype is made on a **breadboard**.
 In the first prototype is the main functionality to power the devices.
 The input power is 7.2V because later in the project the power source will change from a Voltage Regulator to 2X 3.6V battery's.
 This input power is used to power the H-bridge that controls the motors.

-The DC-DC converter is used to regulate the battery input to 5V to power on the raspberry Pi.
+The DC-DC converter is used to regulate the battery input to 5V to power on the Raspberry Pi.

 {% hint style="danger" %}
 While using the Breadboard there was an **0.2 voltage drop** through the circuit.
 Breadboards are good for testing.
 But if you want a steady design.
 Soldering is the solution.